 Let them romp around the playground of your nervous system while you hold their coats.

 Just get out of the way and let them get on with it.

 You feel incredibly awful for about ten or twenty seconds, then you start to feel much better.

 You’re braced for impact, and it is pretty excruciating for the first second or two, but then those hot, all-consuming feelings evaporate.

-It’s like they’re a bunch of naughty kids who’ve been smearing glue into the carpet and hoovering the cat while you try to ignore them.
+They’re like naughty kids who’ve been smearing glue into the carpet and hoovering the cat while you do everything you can to ignore them.

-When you actually turn around and give them your undivided attention, they suddenly calm down.
+When you actually turn around and give them your full attention, they suddenly calm down.

 It also puts you back in charge.

-And pure, unadulterated, cask-strength, firing-on-all-cylinders YOU, with a few extra superpowers courtesy of Mr Adrenaline and Madam Cortisol is a killer combination.
+Pure, unadulterated, firing-on-all-cylinders YOU, with a few extra super-powers courtesy of Mr Adrenaline and Madam Cortisol, is a killer combination.